facebook pixel

 3. High employee turnover

-A glaring signs of a toxic workplace is high employee turnover or churn.
+A glaring sign of a toxic workplace is high employee turnover or churn.
 When staff members are constantly quitting jobs at a much higher rate than industry standards, it indicates deep dysfunction.
 Some turnover is normal for any company, but frequent or large-scale resignations signal poor working conditions.

 If the same roles repeatedly need to be refilled quickly, red flags about the workplace culture should arise.
 Management needs to dig deeper to understand what makes employees so dissatisfied that they leave entirely, rather than assume people are replaceable resources.